 Acute otitis media

-Acute otitis is caused by bacteria such as pneumococcus or streptococcus (1).
+Acute otitis media is the typical type of ear infection we are used to hearing about.
+It is caused by bacteria such as pneumococcus or streptococcus that infects the middle ear (1).
 There is also a viral form that can be the consequence of nasopharyngitis.

 The symptoms are as follows: